Coffee vs Latte: Understanding the Differences

 Common Types of Coffee:

-• Espresso: A strong, concentrated coffee made by forcing hot water through finely-ground coffee beans.
+Espresso: A strong, concentrated coffee made by forcing hot water through finely-ground coffee beans.
+Espresso shots are the foundation of many coffee drinks, affecting both the flavor and caffeine content.

-A latte is a coffee drink made with espresso and steamed milk.
-The term "latte" is derived from the Italian word "caffè e latte," which means "coffee and milk."
+A caffè latte is a coffee drink made with espresso and steamed milk, known for its creamy texture and Italian origins.
+The term “latte” is derived from the Italian phrase “caffè e latte,” which means “coffee and milk.”

 Common Types of Lattes: